VenkatSBitra/coms4761_project/README.md

 ## Abstract

 We introduce ArcCell, a lightweight and generalizable model for single-cell RNA-seq cell type annotation.
 ArcCell combines balanced preprocessing with ArcFace-based dimensionality reduction and a supervised classifier, achieving strong performance across diverse datasets.
-On mouse gonadal data, ArcCell reached a macro F1 score of 0.96 on the test set and 0.94 on out-of-sample data, substantially outperforming the CellTypist baseline (F1 scores of 0.62). [cite: 1] The model is especially effective for rare cell types, demonstrating high precision and recall.
+On mouse gonadal data, ArcCell reached a macro F1 score of 0.96 on the test set and 0.94 on out-of-sample data, substantially outperforming the CellTypist baseline (F1 scores of 0.62).
+The model is especially effective for rare cell types, demonstrating high precision and recall.
 These results highlight ArcCell's robustness and potential for scalable, accurate cell annotation in biological research.

 ## Data